IgorPatro/diary-planner/README.md

 ### `creating your own account`

 You don't need to verify your email, so you can make up the false one and use it during the creation process.

+## Online App

+If you want to use app globally, you can visit this [link](https://diary-planner-b254f.web.app/), where app is deployed to firebase hosting.
+Have a nice time with writing your own notes!